SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ## Lists

 To get a bullet point list, write * before each item.
-Each item is seperated by a newline.
-A whiteline should preclude the first item.
+Before the first item, keep an empty line.
 Thus, when you write:

     * my first point